-Funnyman Jake Johnson is son “tested” by his long-estranged, now-dead mother in the bittersweet “better to grow up late than never” comedy “Ride the Eagle.”
+Funnyman Jake Johnson is the son “tested” by his now-dead mother in the bittersweet “better to grow up late than never” comedy “Ride the Eagle.”

 It’s a not-quite-aimless film peopled with “types” and built on movie tropes — the sorts of situations and stories one finds often in film and TV, rarely in real life.
 A good cast and amusing situations make it a pleasant, sometimes amusing if not particularly memorable experience.